VAST-AI-Research/ComfyUI-Tripo/README.md

 - Generate 3D models from images
 - Animate 3d models
 - Convert format and retopologize
-- View generated 3D models directly in ComfyUI using the TripoGLB Viewer node

 ## Installation
 ### [method1] From Source